 Architecting IT Transformation

-Examining the differences between traditional and digital companies helps identify cultural blockers and debunk several myths.
+Building a bridge between traditional and digital-native companies helps attendees identify cultural blockers and debunk popular myths.

 Thinking like an Architect